-Government-wide financial statements provide a long-term view of finances.
-They record revenues and expenses when the earnings process is complete (full accrual basis), as opposed to when they are actually received or paid (cash basis).
+Government-wide financial statements provide a long-term view on finances.
+They record revenue and expenses when the earnings process is complete (full accrual basis), as opposed to when they are actually received or paid (cash basis).

 Each statement breaks down the activities of State government into two types:

 - Governmental activities: includes most of the State’s core services as well as general administrative support.

 - Business-type activities: includes activities that are partially or fully supported by user fees.

 This statement reports:

 - deferred outflows of resources (the consumption of net assets applicable to a future reporting period)

 - deferred inflows of resources (the acquisition of net assets applicable to a future reporting period)

 - the difference between assets and deferred outflows of resources, and liabilities and deferred inflows of resources in three categories:

 - Unrestricted net position (deficits).